 This table has been prepared for general guidance and does not constitute professional advice.
 You should not act upon the information contained in this table without obtaining specific professional advice from an expert.

-It is crucial for an organization to understand the tax structure of the country they are looking to expand to or currently operating in.
-It is recommended for organization to holistically look at their company and review the company group to ensure their tax structure is optimal.
+It is crucial for an organisation to understand the tax structure of the country they are looking to expand to or currently operating in.
+It is recommended for organisation to holistically look at their company and review the company group to ensure their tax structure is optimal.
 Not seeking the correct advice and designing a tax structure can be detrimental to your business.
-Re-designing tax structures can save an organization thousands of dollars.
+Re-designing tax structures can save an organisation thousands of dollars.